-For most classic car restorers, sewing together upholstery is an unlearned skill.
-But using some readily available components you can achieve professional looking results.
-Mark Simpson demonstrates on a 1962 Oldsmobile Door Panel, how to create custom car door panels using ABS board and pre-sewn top-stitch panels from EZ Boy interiors.
+For many of us who enjoy restoring classic cars, sewing upholstery is one skill we may not possess.
+However, using some readily available components, you can achieve professional looking results with no upholstery expertise required.
+Mark Simpson demonstrates on a 1962 Oldsmobile door panel how to create custom car door panels using ABS board and pre-sewn top-stitch panels from EZ Boy Interiors.

 Because classic muscle cars are usually older, their owners typically have to replace bolts more often than those of modern cars.
 Mark Oja teaches you two ways to do so, with one being more costly than the other.
 Once you determine that the bolts you removed are correct, Mark suggests buying a complete bolt replacement…Watch Now >>

 Craig Hopkins gives you some final classic car restoration tips to finish sanding, buffing, and polishing.
 You will learn how to run some tape along the edge of the quarter panel (and deck lid) to avoid cutting the paint.
 Also, all good paint jobs start with a good block.
 Craig recommends John Wheeler’s Adjustable Flexible…Watch Now >>

 Craig Hopkins provides helpful tips for restoring a classic car in this video.
 He explains that it is imperative the doors on a classic car are lined up before installing the fenders because that’s what the fenders are going to fit.
 The control bolt will then set the height of fender to height of door…Watch Now >>